 VM guest OS file indexing is enabled at the job level.
 You can specify granular indexing settings for every VM in the job.

 VM guest OS file indexing is optional.
 If you do not enable this option in the backup job settings, you will still be able to perform 1-click restore from the backup created with such backup job.
 For more information, see the Preparing for File Browsing and Searching section in the Enterprise Manager User Guide.

 Mind, however, that if you do not enable indexing in the backup job, during 1-click restore from Linux and other OS backups, Veeam Backup Enterprise Manager will not display symlinks to folders in the file system browser.

 Requirements and Limitations for VM Guest OS File Indexing

 Consider the following requirements and limitations for VM guest OS file indexing:

 - Veeam Backup & Replication supports file indexing for VMs running Microsoft Windows and Linux OS.

-- To perform guest OS file indexing, Veeam Backup & Replication requires several utilities to be installed on the Linux VM: openssh, mlocate, gzip and tar.
+- [For Linux VMs] To perform guest OS file indexing, Veeam Backup & Replication requires several utilities to be installed on the Linux VM: openssh, mlocate, gzip and tar.
 If these utilities are not found, Veeam Backup & Replication will prompt you to deploy them on the VM guest OS.